kubevirt/kubevirtci/cluster-up/cluster/kind-k8s-1.17.0-ipv6/README.md

 cluster is brought up with ipv6 support but without flannel or multi nic support

+## Prerequisits
+1. kubectl >= 1.16
+1. docker network with ipv6.
+    To get that you'll have to add the following section to /etc/docker/daemon.json:
+    ```
+    {
+      "ipv6": true,
+      "fixed-cidr-v6": "2001:db8:1::/64"
+    }
+    ```
+    and to fully restart docker (systemctl restart docker)
+    if needed, docker can be tested with:
+    `docker run --rm busybox ip a`
+    and make sure you get an ipv6 address

 ## Bringing the cluster up

 ```bash